Slum: History

-A 1913 slum dwelling midst squalor in Ivry-sur-Seine, a French commune about 5 kilometers from center of Paris.
+A 1913 slum dwelling midst squalor in Ivry-sur-Seine, a French commune about 5 km from the center of Paris.
 Slums were scattered around Paris through the 1950s.
 After Loi Vivien was passed in July 1970, France demolished some of its last major bidonvilles (slums) and resettled resident Algerian, Portuguese and other migrant workers by the mid-1970s.

 Rio de Janeiro documented its first slum in 1920 census.
 By the 1960s, over 33% of population of Rio lived in slums, 45% of Mexico City and Ankara, 65% of Algiers, 35% of Caracas, 25% of Lima and Santiago, 15% of Singapore.
 By 1980, in various cities and towns of Latin America alone, there were about 25,000 slums.

 Causes that create and expand slums

 Slums sprout and continue for a combination of demographic, social, economic, and political reasons.
 Common causes include rapid rural-to-urban migration, poor planning, economic stagnation and depression, poverty, high unemployment, informal economy, colonialism and segregation, politics, natural disasters and social conflicts.